Guitar tunings: All fifths and "new standard tuning"

 All-fifths tuning is a tuning in intervals of perfect fifths like that of a mandolin or a violin; other names include "perfect fifths" and "fifths".
 It has a wide range.
 Its implementation has been impossible with nylon strings and has been difficult with conventional steel strings.
 The high B makes the first string very taut, and consequently, a conventionally gauged string easily breaks.

 Jazz guitarist Carl Kress used a variation of all-fifths tuning—with the bottom four strings in fifths, and the top two strings in thirds, resulting in B♭1–F2–C3–G3–B3–D4.
 This facilitated tenor banjo chord shapes on the bottom four strings and plectrum banjo chord shapes on the top four strings.
 Contemporary New York jazz-guitarist Marty Grosz uses this tuning.

-All-fifths tuning has been approximated by the so-called "New Standard Tuning" (NST) of King Crimson's Robert Fripp, which NST replaces all-fifths' high B4 with a high G4.
+All-fifths tuning has been approximated by the so-called "New Standard Tuning" (NST) of King Crimson's Robert Fripp, in which NST replaces all-fifths' high B4 with a high G4.
 To build chords, Fripp uses "perfect intervals in fourths, fifths and octaves", so avoiding minor thirds and especially major thirds, which are slightly sharp in equal temperament tuning (in comparison to thirds in just intonation).
 It is a challenge to adapt conventional guitar-chords to new standard tuning, which is based on all-fifths tuning.
 Some closely voiced jazz chords become impractical in NST and all-fifths tuning.